PoslinskiNet/ember-testing-guide/README.md

 assert.equal(setValuesFunction.calledWith([1, 2, 3]), true);
 ```

-Side note: for simple cases, you can just use plain JS by overwriting the function with a proper assertion inside.
+Side note: for simple cases, you can just use plain JavaScript by overwriting the function with a proper assertion inside.
 Sinon may be useful as an abstraction for complex cases that reduce the code bloatware.

 https://sinonjs.org/releases/latest/spies/